bzacovic/website-example/README.md

 - You have a [GitHub account](https://github.com/join).
     Test this by signing in to your account [here](https://github.com/login).
 - You have [Git](https://git-scm.com/) installed on your computer.
     Test this by opening your terminal and running `git --version`.
-You should also be able to push and pull files from your local machine to GitHub, either on the command line using SSH or with a tool like GitHub desktop.
+You should also be able to push and pull files between your local machine and GitHub, either on the command line using SSH or with a tool like GitHub desktop.
 - You have [Quarto](https://quarto.org/docs/get-started/) installed on your computer.
     Test this by opening your terminal and running `quarto --version`.